chauff/cse1500-web-transcripts/_lectures/security.md

 The [OWASP Juice Shop application](https://owasp.org/www-project-juice-shop/) was designed specifically for this purpose.
 It is an insecure web application written in JavaScript (using Node.js/Express/Angular) that contains a wide range of vulnerabilities.

 :bangbang: [Juice Shop's GitHub repository](https://github.com/bkimminich/juice-shop) comes with detailed installation instructions that allow you to install it locally on your machine or in the cloud.
-We strongly suggest you to do so, and to follow the practical guide we provide in the next sections.
-More specifically, we suggest to use the [Docker container setup](https://github.com/bkimminich/juice-shop#docker-container) - if you need help installing Docker or Juice Shop, please ask the student assistants during lab hours!
+We suggest you to do so, and to follow the practical guide we provide in the next sections.
+More specifically, we suggest to use the [Docker container setup](https://github.com/bkimminich/juice-shop#docker-container).

 Note that Juice Shop also comes with an [official companion guide](https://github.com/bkimminich/juice-shop#official-companion-guide) that contains an overview of all existing vulnerabilities.
 We cover only a small part of those.